 What if you run out of energy playing all those rides and need to 🍴eat to re-energise?
 No worries!
 Because there are many different types of selections to choose from, and most of them are halal!
 You can have some delicious Kopitiam food at the Dulang Tea House or more local foods at the Kukuntalu Hawkers.

-If you prefer some western food, there is the 1901 Hot Dogs and Postcard Lounge (if you think that the slides are not enough to make you 🥴tipsy~).
+If you feel like cooling yourself with a cup of cold beverage, there is the Jom Chá by Farm Fresh.
 Meanwhile, some of you might prefer light bites and Lost World Ipoh Street is perfect for you.